-- (5) The commissioner shall retain the authority to enforce the provisions and penalties of this chapter against any individual or business entity who is under investigation for or charged with a violation of this chapter, even if the individual's or business entity's license has been surrendered or has lapsed by operation of law. - (6) The sanctions and penalties applicable to licenses and licensees under subsection (1) of this section shall also be applicable to registrations and registrants under xxxxxx. - (7) Any contract for services regulated by this Act that is entered into by an insured with a person who is in violation of the public adjuster licensure requirements of this state shall be voided.
-If a contract is voided under this section, the insured is not liable for the payment of any past services rendered, or future services to be rendered, by the violating person under that contract or otherwise.
+(5) The commissioner shall retain the authority to enforce the provisions and penalties of this chapter against any individual or business entity who is under investigation for or charged with a violation of this chapter, even if the individual's or business entity's license has been surrendered or has lapsed by operation of law.

+(6) The sanctions and penalties applicable to licenses and licensees under subsection (1) of this section shall also be applicable to registrations and registrants under xxxxx.

+(7) Any contract for services regulated by this Act that is entered into by an insured with a person who is in violation of the public adjuster licensure requirements of this state shall be voided.
+However, If a contract is voided under this section, nothing in this section shall preclude a licensed public adjuster , who has an agreement in writing with the insured, from the recovery of payment for work performed based on the reasonable value of services which were requested by the insured if a court determines that it would be inequitable to deny such recovery. the insured is not liable for the payment of any past services rendered, or future services to be rendered, by the violating person under that contract or otherwise.